 Dividends should be considered for the year as a whole, with the timings and amounts of profits withdrawn from the business carefully planned.
 As the director, you can decide on these factors and adjust them to fit with your personal tax liabilities and not push yourself into the higher tax rate threshold.

-Implement an expenses system
+Implement a business expenses system

-Claiming tax relief on allowable expenses reduces your companies Corporation Tax bill, saving £19 for every £100 spent.
+Claiming tax relief on allowable business expenses reduces your companies Corporation Tax bill, saving £19 for every £100 spent.
 It’s sensible to limit claims by only spending money where you need to as spending £100 just to save £19 isn’t sensible planning.
-To ensure that no potential claims are being forgotten about, make sure you have a system in place to keep track of your expenses, as this will make things a lot easier in the long run.
+To ensure that no potential claims are being forgotten about, make sure you have a system in place to keep track of your business expenses, as this will make things a lot easier in the long run.

 Consider extracting the company profits